johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 This layer contains points used to label the street number parts of specific addresses.

-The __`house_num`__ field countains house and building numbers.
-These are commonly integers but may include letters or be only letters, eg "1600", "31B", "D".
+The __`house_num`__ field contains house and building numbers.
+These are commonly integers but may include letters or be only letters, for example "1600", "31B", "D".
 If an address has no number tag but has a house name or building name, the __`house_num`__ field will be the name instead.

 _CartoCSS example:_